-A mould assessment was conducted to determine extent of mould contamination to books and building surfaces in a small libary room.
-The collection stored at the library is estimated to contain approximately 15,000 journals, books and micro-fiche.
+A mould assessment was conducted to determine the extent of mould contamination to books and building surfaces in a small library room.
+The collection stored at the library is estimated to contain approximately 15,000 journals, books and microfiche.
 A large number of books is contaminated with active mould growth.
 Mould was also found on surfaces including shelving and micro-fiche cases.
 Secondary contamination to walls and surfaces was also most probable, so this was included in the scope of works.
 The cause was found out to be due to the air conditioning system.

 • Sealed air conditioning vents from spreading more mould.
 This was to be fixed by others.

-• all other books were also HEPA vacuumed and dry wiped.
+• All other books were also HEPA vacuumed and dry wiped.
 They were put back in place.

 • Clean shelves, surfaces, walls with HEPA vacuuming and wet wash wiping

-• photographic documentation of book order, so that when books are returned, they can be put back in order
+• Photographic documentation of book order, so that when books are returned, they can be put back in order